gravitational/teleport/rfd/0164-scoped-rbac.md

   grantable_scope: '/env/prod`
 ```

 Grantable scope specifies maximum scope this role can be granted on.

-By default, all roles are granted on the highest level - cluster level.
+**Important:** By default, if the `grantable_scope` is missing, we assume empty scope - that will prevent the role from being granted on any scopes.
+When migrating existing roles, we would set `/` - root scope to avoid breaking the cluster.

 To sum it up, any role is granted to a set of users present in the access list, to a set of resources specified in the resource group.